-Your Wine & Beer Fest ticket gets you great food, wine, margaritas, a selection of 13 craft beers and live music by Weston Ripps Band and Dylan Mata!
+Your Wine & Beer Fest ticket gets you great food, wine, margaritas, a selection of craft beers and live music by Weston Ripps Band and Dylan Mata!
 You’ll also enjoy “shopping” the Silent Auction of unique items.
 It’s a fun night, so be sure to mark your calendars!

 Join us for the largest arts and crafts show in Medina County!
-Over 250 booths feature everything from Christmas crafts, wood work, handmade jewelry, candles, crocheted items, food, and so much more.
+Vendors will feature everything from Christmas crafts, wood work, handmade jewelry, candles, crocheted items, food, and so much more.
 Visit with Santa, enjoy the entertainment and shopping and let your children’s imagination run wild in the Kid’s Area.
 We are currently accepting applications from vendors.
 Click below for the application and Rules & Regulations